-The wine displays attractive notes of ripe cherry with hints of anise and almonds.
-The fruit is well supported by delicate tannins and balanced by mouth-watering acidity.
+The fruit fermented at controlled temperatures in stainless steel tanks and the resulting wine displays attractive notes of ripe cherry with hints of anise and almonds.
+The fruit is well supported by the delicate tannins and balanced by mouth-watering acidity.

 "Fattoria La Valentina was founded in 1990 in Spoltore, a village nestled amongst Pescara hills on the central coast of the Adriatic.
 The unique features of the region's microclimate, combined with vines well-suited to the land, give the wines their distinctive qualities.
 The nearby forests, mountains and the Adriatic sea are all determining factors in expressing the vine's originality.
 La Valentina seeks to respect the fruit of the land both on the vine and in the bottle, and to practice winemaking that allows for the fullest expression of the region's special qualities.
 Our commitment to understand the nature of our unique terroir has enabled us to make an expression of Cerasuolo that has taken the standard of quality to another level.
 The color resembles freshly-opened pomegranate - a dash of bright pink.
 To the nose it promises fruit and flowers, offering fresh black cherry, pomegranate again and wild roses.
 It is pleasantly full-bodied, well-rounded and a little spicy, but keeps its word with a long ending, leaving lasting satisfaction in alcoholic warmth." - Winery Notes